Git links are now available on the developer panel in the following screens:

 Clickto create a branch for the selected repository.
 The following dialog is displayed:

-Select Repository.
-Set Base branch and Branch name then click Create branch to proceed.
+Click Create branch to proceed.
 The newly created branch is listed under the Branches section based on branch name.
 The index operation starts immediately after the branch is created.

 Hover the mouse pointer on the branch label to reveal the Delete icon.
 Click this icon to remove the created branch from the Branch list.
 This action will also delete it from the repository in which it was created.